checkeverything.ch

 Can my employer pay less than the minimum wage?

-No. In cantons with statutory minimum wages (Geneva, Lucerne, Basel-Stadt, Neuchatel, Jura, Ticino) the rate is binding.
+No. In a canton or city with a statutory minimum wage (Geneva, Basel-Stadt, Jura, Neuchatel, Ticino, plus the city of Lucerne and, once in force, Zurich and Winterthur) the rate is binding.
 Employers who pay below the minimum face penalties and must pay the difference retroactively.

 What should I do if I earn less than minimum wage?

-Gather payslips and contracts, talk to your employer (sometimes errors are unintentional), file a complaint with the cantonal labor inspectorate and claim back pay for up to five years.
+Gather your payslips and contract, talk to your employer first since errors are sometimes unintentional, file a complaint with the cantonal labour inspectorate, and claim back pay for up to five years.

 Does the minimum wage apply to part-time workers?